tprasadtp/ubuntu-post-install/docs/testing.md

 # CI and Testing

 !!! bug "Test Scripts"
     Test Scripts assume that you are running on Travis.
-So They might fails if some environment variables are not set.
+So They might fail if some environment variables are not set.
 Please see, [Travis environment variables](https://docs.travis-ci.com/user/environment-variables/).

 Following Tests are done on Travis-CI.